Sujeendra/Collaborative-Sorting/README.md

 ```
 ### Other details
 ```
 action_pr2 is the main package where all the magic happens.
 Please edit action_pr2.cpp file inside src to modify the heuristics.
 Each of the sequential tasks inside the main function is numbered.

+To buid the cpp file stay in action_pr2 and run make command executables are available in bin folder which can be executed like ./action_pr2
 ```
 <p align="center">
   <h2 align="center">UR5 Pick and Place Simulation in Ros/Gazebo</h2>